bhisaac/5eFP/5eFP-SRD-V0.1.md

 - cure wounds

 ### Bonus Proficiency
-When you choose this domain, you gain proficiency with heavy armor.
+You gain proficiency with heavy armor.

 ### Disciple of Life
 Your healing spells are more effective.
 Whenever you use a spell of 1st level or higher to heal a creature's wounds, the creature heals one additional wound per spell level.